peterkinget/hugo-website/content/biography/index.md

 ## Shorter Biography

 [Peter Kinget](https://www.ee.columbia.edu/~kinget) is the [Bernard J. Lechner](https://en.wikipedia.org/wiki/Bernard_J._Lechner) Professor of [Electrical Engineering at Columbia University in New York](https://www.ee.columbia.edu/).
 His research group focusses on the design of analog and RF integrated circuits and the novel systems or applications they enable in communications, sensing, computing, and power management.
-He  devotes a lot of his energy to teaching initiatives like [https://mosbius.org](https://mosbius.org/) and  [https://vlsidesignlab.org](https://vlsidesignlab.org)
+He also devotes a lot of his energy to teaching initiatives like [https://mosbius.org](https://mosbius.org/) and  [https://vlsidesignlab.org](https://vlsidesignlab.org)

 He received his engineering and Ph.D. degrees in electrical engineering from the [Katholieke Universiteit in Leuven](https://www.kuleuven.be/) (Belgium).
 He has worked in industrial research and development at Bell Laboratories, Broadcom, Celight and Multilink before joining the faculty of the Department of Electrical Engineering, Columbia University, NY in 2002.
-He served as Department Chair from 2017-2020.
+He served as Department Chair from 2017 to 2020.
 He is also a consulting expert on patent litigation and a technical consultant to industry.

 Peter is a [Fellow](https://en.wikipedia.org/wiki/List_of_fellows_of_IEEE_Solid-State_Circuits_Society) of the [IEEE](https://ieee.org) and is widely published.
-He received several awards including the [IEEE Solid-State Circuits Society 2020 Innovative Education Award](https://sscs.ieee.org/membership/awards/ieee-solid-state-circuits-society-innovative-education-award) and the “2011 IEEE Communications Society Award for Advances in Communication” (for an outstanding paper in any IEEE Communications Society publication in the past 15 years).
-He is a [Distinguished Lecturer](https://sscs.ieee.org/education/distinguished-lecturer-program/distinguished-lecturer-roster/) for the IEEE Solid-State Circuits Society (SSCS), and has been an Associate Editor of the IEEE Journal of Solid State Circuits (2003-2007) and the IEEE Transactions on Circuits and Systems II (2008-2009).
+He received several awards including the ["IEEE Solid-State Circuits Society 2020 Innovative Education Award"](https://sscs.ieee.org/membership/awards/ieee-solid-state-circuits-society-innovative-education-award) and the ["2011 IEEE Communications Society Award for Advances in Communication"](https://www.comsoc.org/about/awards/paper-awards/ieee-communications-society-award-advances-communication) (for an outstanding paper in any IEEE Communications Society publication in the past 15 years).
+He is a ["Distinguished Lecturer"](https://sscs.ieee.org/education/distinguished-lecturer-program/distinguished-lecturer-roster/) for the IEEE Solid-State Circuits Society (SSCS), and has been an Associate Editor of the IEEE Journal of Solid State Circuits (2003-2007) and the IEEE Transactions on Circuits and Systems II (2008-2009).
 He has served on the program committees of many of the major solid-state circuits conferences and has been an elected member of the IEEE SSCS Adcom (2011-2013 & 2014-2016).

 ## Short Biography